Liana Kanelli

-Garyfallia (Liana) Kanelli (Γαρυφαλλιά (Λιάνα) Κανέλλη; born 20 March 1954), also sometimes credited as Liana K. or simply Liana, is a Greek journalist and Member of the Greek Parliament for the Communist Party of Greece since 2000.
+Garyfallia "Liana" Kanelli (Γαρυφαλλιά (Λιάνα) Κανέλλη; born 20 March 1954) is a Greek journalist and Member of the Greek Parliament for the Communist Party of Greece since 2000.

 Education

 She graduated with a law degree from the University of Athens Law School.

 Kanelli also learned to speak several foreign languages.
 Apart from Greek, Kanelli is also fluent in three foreign languages: English, French and Italian.

 Career

 Journalism and television

 In 1973, starting her career in journalism, she was acclaimed by Prime Minister Constantine Karamanlis as the "kid of New Democracy", a designation she herself denied a while later.

 In the next decades Kanelli worked as a daily columnist, a reporter at home and abroad, a news anchor and television presenter, host and interviewer.
 She also worked as a radio host and presenter.
 Often playing the role of media polemicist, she is noted for her forthright, irreverent, incisive and arrogant style which is criticized by her detractors and applauded by her supporters.